Cato the Younger: Pompey's sole consulship (52 BC)

 With a political impasse and anarchy in the streets, Cato and Bibulus proposed making Pompey sole consul (i.e. consul without a colleague).
 Plutarch and others report that this was to deny Pompey a dictatorship while also establishing a functioning government.
-Some modern historians, such as John T Ramsey, however, conceive of the choice in political terms: the obstructive tribunes wanted to prosecute Milo for Clodius' murder, which could not happen if he were elected to the consulship and gained legal immunity.
+Some modern historians, such as John Ramsey, however, conceive of the choice in political terms: the obstructive tribunes wanted to prosecute Milo for Clodius' murder, which could not happen if he were elected to the consulship and gained legal immunity.
 Electing Pompey alone would stabilise the city and, by precluding Milo's election, ensure Milo could be brought to trial.
 While a clear departure from tradition, it allowed Pompey to be brought on side while also restoring order to the city without handing Pompey unlimited power.

 Pompey's sole consulship was a turning point in the republic.
 He convened a trial, with the jury intimidated by his soldiers, in which Milo was charged with public disorder.
 Cato was one of the jurors and two of his allies helped conduct the trial, which may indicate a compromise to bring Milo to trial; Cato made clear his vote for acquittal, but – even with Cicero defending – Milo was condemned regardless.
 However, Cato had not succeeded in bringing Pompey fully into the senatorial fold: Pompey during his consulship supported the so-called "law of the ten tribunes" which granted Caesar the right to stand for the consulship in absentia.

 With starting success in forcing a break between Pompey and Caesar, Cato stood for the consulship of 51 BC.
 He reportedly did so out of a claim of public duty, in the vein of Lucius Quinctius Cincinnatus being summoned by the people, to defend the republic from Caesar and Pompey.
 He was defeated after running an austere campaign.
 Erich Gruen summarises: he "distribute[d] no cash and promise[d] no favours; the campaign seem[ed] to have been designed to win admiration rather than votes".
 Cicero complained that while the state needed him, Cato was unwilling or unable to set aside his scruples so to actually win a consular election; after his defeat, Cato did not stand for the consulship again.